Patterns in trees and quantum automorphism groups: The main result

 We will now state and prove the main result of this work, showing that any fixed pattern appears almost surely in a random tree.
 Here is a more precise statement.

 \begin{thm} Let $P$ be a tree with $p+1$ vertices and let $v\in V(P)$.
 With the notations of Section \ref{sec:preliminaries}, we have

 \end{thm}

+We will prove this result by showing $\p_n(P_{n}=0) \underset{n\to +\infty}{\longrightarrow} 0$.
 For clarity, the proof will be split into several propositions.
 From now on, we fix an integer $p$ and a pattern $(v, P)$ with $p+1$ vertices.
 Following \cite{erdos1963asymmetric} and \cite{junk2020almost}, the strategy is to use the Bienaymé-Tchebychev inequality to estimate the probability of the complementary event, and this first requires computing the expectation and variance of $P_{n}$.
 Let us start with the expectations of the random variables $\gamma$.
 Recall that we see them as random variables on the set of all trees with $n$ vertices with the uniform measure.

 \begin{prop} For any $1\leqslant j, i_{1}, \cdots, i_{p}\leqslant n$, we have

 where $\E_n(X)$ denotes the expected value of $X$ with respect to the probability measure $\p_n$. \end{prop}

 \begin{proof} The first case follows by definition, hence all we have to do is count the number of possible patterns on the indices.
 To do this, let us describe how to construct all trees with $n$ vertices in which $(j,i_1,...,i_p)$ is a $(v, P)$-pattern : \begin{enumerate} \item According to Cayley's formula, there are $(n-(p+1))^{n-(p+1)-2}$ possible trees we can construct with $(n-(p+1))$ vertices which we can then label with the indices other than $j, i_{1}, \cdots, i_{p}$. \item By Lemma \ref{lem:number_patterns}, there are $\displaystyle\frac{p!}{\#\mathrm{Aut}(v,P)}$ $(v, P)$-patterns labelled by $j, i_{1}, \cdots, i_{p}$. \item We can glue each possible pattern to the rest of the tree via one of the $(n-(p+1))$ vertices remaining, giving us $(n-(p+1))$ trees for each of the two choices above. \end{enumerate} Conversely, it is clear that any tree with in which $(j,i_1,...,i_p)$ is a $(v, P)$-pattern comes from this construction, hence the result. \end{proof}